Use an ATM or Cash A Check

 Find a Place for My Parents to Stay the Night

-Talk a Dean about Roommate Conflicts, Housing Assignments, Joining a Club or the Greek System, Outdoor Opportunites, or Anything Else
+Talk to a Dean about Roommate Conflicts, Housing Assignments, Joining a Club or the Greek System, Outdoor Opportunites, or Anything Else

 Talk to Someone About A Problem With Your Room or Your Computer